kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 You can create Custom Assistants in the [Assistant Settings](https://kagi.com/settings?p=assistant).
 It is possible to customize the LLM, settings (the use of web access, lenses, and personalized results), and the instructions for each Custom Assistant.

-Assistant comes with two predefined Custom Assistants:
-- **Code**.
-Optimized for programming tasks.
+The Assistant comes with a **Code** Custom Assistant that is optimized for programming tasks.
 It uses Claude 3.5 Sonnet and has web access.
-- **Research**.
-Optimized for information retrieval tasks.
-It relies on GPT-4o and has web access.

 ## Keyboard Shortcuts {#keyboard-shortcuts}